ladbible homepage

 So you want to start taking creatine, but aren't sure what to expect – here's what you need to know.

-Nicknamed the world's 'most studied supplement', creatine is a must-have supplement for anyone wanting to step up their gym routine, with fitness fanatics and health influencers all raving about the powder.
+Nicknamed the world's 'most studied supplement', creatine seems to be a must-have for anyone wanting to step up their gym routine, with fitness fanatics and health influencers all raving about the powder.

-But if you've never taken the powder and feel a little nervous about scooping it into your water, here's what happened to one lad who turned himself into a human test subject for 30 days to document all the changes which happen when you first start taking creatine.
+But if you've never taken the supplement and feel a little nervous about scooping it into your water, here's what happened to one lad who turned himself into a human test subject to document all the changes he experienced.

 The experiment was conducted by fitness creator Jeremy Ethier (@JeremyEthier), who enlisted his friend Raza - described as the 'average Joe' - to take creatine every day for 30 days.